Learn exactly what pocketing food is, strategies to move past it, and why kids, toddlers, and even babies will pocket their food!

 Pocketing food can be a sign that more complex feeding challenges are in play, and feeding therapy may be beneficial for your child.
 I’d highly recommend keeping your child’s doctor in the loop, and seeking out more help if pocketing food is impacting their ability to eat enough.
 You can find out how to schedule an appointment for your child in this guide to feeding therapy.

 Pocketing food can be overwhelming.
-If you’ve got a tip that has helped your child, share it below in the comments so that we can include even more strategies!
+If you have a tip that has helped your child, share it below in the comments so that we can include even more strategies!
 I’d especially love to hear from other feeding therapists reading this post!

 More Help for Feeding Issues in Kids